 Group leader020 5122095 firstname.lastname@example.org

-During his PhD at the NKI, Benjamin studied cell cycle regulation by E2F transcription factors and the p53 pathway.
-He has investigated genome regulation by cohesin since he joined the laboratory of Kim Nasmyth as a postdoc at the University of Oxford.
-Here he studied the mechanism by which sister chromatid cohesion is established during DNA replication.
+During his PhD at the NKI, Benjamin studied cell cycle regulation by E2F transcription factors and the p53 pathway in the labs of René Bernards and Daniel Peeper.
+He has investigated genome control by cohesin since he joined the laboratory of Kim Nasmyth as a postdoc at the University of Oxford, where he studied the mechanism by which sister chromatid cohesion is established during DNA replication.

-Read more about the Rowland Lab.
+Read more about the ROWLAND LAB.